 In some cases, such as an accident or an injury, the manifestation of pain can occur quickly in people, making the true source of pain more obvious.
 However, in other instances, some people may feel intense and sudden pain with no clear reason, and this condition can often be connected to situations that have taken place over a long period of time before pain occurred, such as sitting in an office chair for eight hours a day with poor posture.

-Some of the most common conditions people see a Kingwood chiropractor for include:
+Some of the most common conditions people see a chiropractor in Kingwood and Humble, TX for include:

 - Ankle pain